Entry and exit

 Significant dates and anniversaries are symbolic and terrorists have in the past used such occasions to mount attacks.
 Exercise particular care in the period surrounding significant dates including: 15 February (anniversary of Abdullah Öcalan's capture), 21 March (Nevruz, Persian New Year celebrations), 30 March (founding of Revolutionary People's Liberation Front (DHKP/C)), 4 April (Abdullah Öcalan's birthday), 1 May (May Day), 15 July (anniversary of 2016 coup attempt), 15 August (anniversary of Kurdistan Workers' Party's first attack), 27 November (anniversary of the founding of the Kurdish independence group, PKK) and 19 December (also a significant date for DHKP/C).

-There have been a number of deadly attacks in recent months, including:
+There have been a number of deadly attacks over the past year, including: